Yangon: Geography

 Yangon is located in Lower Burma (Myanmar) at the convergence of the Yangon and Bago Rivers about 30 km (19 mi) away from the Gulf of Martaban at 16°48' North, 96°09' East (16.8, 96.15).
 Its standard time zone is UTC/GMT +6:30 hours.

 It is located 23 metres above sea level.
 Due to its location on the Irrawaddy Delta, intertidal flat ecosystems occur adjacent to the city.

 Climate

 Yangon has a tropical monsoon climate (Am) under the Köppen climate classification system.
 The city features a lengthy wet season from May through October where a substantial amount of rainfall is received; and a dry season from November through April, where little rainfall is seen.
 It is primarily due to the heavy rainfall received during the rainy season that makes Yangon fall under the tropical monsoon climate category.
-During the course of year 1961 to 1990s, average temperatures show little variance, with average highs ranging from 29 to 36 C and average lows ranging from 18 to 25 C.
+From 1961 to the 1990s, average temperatures show little variance, with average highs ranging from 29 to 36 C and average lows ranging from 18 to 25 C.

-Yangon is prone to tropical cyclones every time of the year.
-In 2008, Cyclone Nargis made landfall as a Category 4 cyclone, making it the worst cyclone on the country's record.
+Yangon is prone to tropical cyclones.
+In 2008, Cyclone Nargis made landfall as a Category 4 cyclone, making it the worst cyclone on record in the country.